“If you go fast, go alone. If you want to go far, go together.”

 Let's work together to find solutions to the complex or unusual situations your team encounters.

-Expert in participatory and collaborative methods, focused on process and group dynamics.
-Therefore, he-she is responsible for designing and conducting collaborative work processes to help a group be productive and achieve its workshop objectives.
+Expert in collaborative methods, focused on process and group dynamics.
+Therefore, a facilitator is responsible for designing and conducting collaborative work processes to help a group be productive and achieve its workshop objectives.
 A facilitator may use coaching exercises in the design and conduct of a facilitation workshop (e.g., the Walt Disney model for boosting creativity).

-Expert on the emotional springs of a group and its ability to give and receive feedback, He-she focuses on the quality of relationship with oneself and others in the group.
+Expert in the emotional springs of a group and its ability to give and receive feedback, a coach focuses on the quality of relationship with oneself and others in the group.
 A coach stimulates a group to improve its performance and communication.
 Sharing feedback is part of his role, unlike the facilitator.

-Expert in pedagogy and the learning process.
-He is responsible for transmitting content to each participant, and the individual and collective dynamics to help everyone learn.
+Expert in pedagogy and the learning process. a trainer is responsible for transmitting content to each participant, and the individual and collective dynamics to help everyone learn.